Evgenia Kara-Murza

 She subsequently joined her husband Vladimir at the Free Russia Foundation, a nonprofit, nonpartisan international organization supporting civil society and democratic development in Russia.
 Advocating for human rights accountability and promoting civil society and democratic change in Russia, she serves as the foundation’s Advocacy Director.

-Evgenia currently lives in exile with her son and two daughters.
-Alongside her work for Free Russia, she travels across the globe advocating for her husband’s release.
+Alongside her work for Free Russia, she traveled across the globe advocating for her husband’s release.
+Now reunited with her husband, Evgenia and Vladimir live in exile with their son and two daughters.

 Speeches